Flaflo/Hancock/README.md

 ### Feature

-A Feature is a Plugin that gets loaded from the configurated folder to extend Hancock's functionally.
+A Feature is a Plugin that gets loaded from the configurated folder to extend Hancock's functionallity.

 Example feature class